elastic/elasticsearch-js-legacy/README.md

 var client = new elasticsearch.Client({
   host: 'localhost:9200',
   log: 'trace',
-  // apiVersion: '7.2', // if you're not using the latest version, uncomment and specify the engine version you are using });
+  apiVersion: '7.2', // use the same version of your Elasticsearch instance });
 ```